innoweb-softsolutions/chase-iq/README.md

 pip install -r requirements.txt
 ```

-3. Set up your LinkedIn credentials in the configuration file.
+4. Set up your LinkedIn credentials in the configuration file.

+5. Install and configure the LeadRocks Chrome extension (if using LeadRocks functionality).

 ## Project Structure